gxf1212/notes/techniques/Building-blogs.md

   ```

   <img src="https://cdn.jsdelivr.net/gh/gxf1212/notes@master/course/Advanced-biology/molecular-immunology/molecular-immunology.assets/1-lymphnode2.jpg" style="zoom:50%;" />

+This zooming works in local and preview but not really the web page??

   - And it does not matter whether you use slash or backslash (but it matters locally in Typora...).
   - If centering is needed, you should add `<center></center>`.